 - A Personal Statement.
 This can be a hard copy of the statement from the application or a letter of intent.

 The Essential Functions of Audiologists, Speech-Language Pathologists and Educators of the Deaf and Hard of Hearing establish the expectations and requisite abilities considered necessary for professionals in the field of audiology, speech-language pathology and education of the deaf and hard of hearing.
 Students in the MSU Department of Communication Sciences and Disorders are to achieve the level of competency required for graduation and practice.
 It is recognized that degrees of ability vary widely among individuals.
 Admission candidates who feel they may not be able to acquire the essential functions set forth are encouraged to contact the Department of Communication Sciences and Disorders.
 Any admission candidate who may require academic accommodations to fulfill the essential functions due to a disability is encouraged to contact the Office of Disability Support Services, Office of Student Life and Development at 417-836-4192 (voice) or 417-836-6792 (TTY).
 The Department of Communication Sciences and Disorders at Missouri State University seeks to ensure that qualified persons with disabilities are not denied admission or subject to discrimination in admissions.
 The Department is committed to enabling students by any reasonable means or accommodations to complete their course of study.

 The following Essential Functions are consistent with the American Speech-Language and Hearing Association or Council on the Education of the Deaf clinical skill performance guidelines and the Missouri Department of Elementary and Secondary Education guidelines expected of the first year speech-language therapists in public schools.
 All essential functions are introduced and coached within CSD coursework and practicum.

 - Participate in professional responsibilities/activities for up to four-hour blocks of time with one or two breaks.

-- Move independently to, from, and within the work setting.
+- Be self-sufficient when moving to, from and within the work setting.

-- Effectively implement necessary treatment plan appropriate for the patient, including use of materials/instrumentation and data collection.
+- Effectively implement necessary treatment plan/lesson plan. including use of materials/instrumentation and data collection.